 Benefits of Filing Chapter 7 Bankruptcy

 The primary advantage of filing a Chapter 7 bankruptcy is that it provides you with a clean slate.
-Chapter 7 remains an affordable legal option that ends the phone calls and allows you to build a robust financial future.
+As a low-cost bankruptcy, Chapter 7 remains an affordable legal option that ends the phone calls and allows you to build a robust financial future.
 These are long-term benefits that make Chapter 7 a viable debt-relief solution.

 Upon successful completion, your future earnings are free from creditor attachments.
 There is no long term payment plan as there are in Chapter 13.